Exploring new territory on a Mediterranean cruise

 In recent years I have been lucky enough to visit many new and exciting places.
 But there were three ports – two were maiden ports for P&O Cruises too, which brings its own excitement – which completely won me over.

-If you rate Barcelona as highly as I do, then you’ll love Tarragona, the Catalonian capital of Costa Dorada.
+If you rate Barcelona as highly as I do, then you’ll love Tarragona cruise port, the Catalonian capital of Costa Dorada.